JohnTheNerd/WOLRelay/README.md

 - Clone this Git repository.

+- Install all dependencies by running `pip3 install -r requirements.txt`

-- Edit the configuration file (all fields other than ARP are required):
+- Edit the configuration file (all fields required unless stated otherwise):

     - **APIPort**: The port WOLRelay's Flask API will run on.